Eva Clarke: Career

-Clarke was a college administrator at Cambridge Regional College for 20 years.
+Clarke was an administrator at Cambridge Regional College for 20 years.
 In 2000, she began speaking publicly of her family's experiences during the Holocaust.
 Clarke volunteers as a speaker for the Holocaust Educational Trust.
 She also supports the Anne Frank Trust and the Beth Shalom Holocaust Centre.

 In 2010, she attended the 65th anniversary of the liberation of Mauthausen.
 Clarke returned in May 2013 as one of 20 survivors invited by the Austrian government to attend the opening of a new exhibition.
 She is one of the three subjects of the book Born Survivors: Three Young Mothers and Their Extraordinary Story of Courage, Defiance and Hope (2015) by British writer Wendy Holden.
 In 2020, Clarke's birth certificate was on display at the Imperial War Museum.
 Through her testimonials, she hopes people learn from the Holocaust and combat modern day instances of racism and prejudice.

 Personal life

 Clarke lived in Cardiff until she was 18.
-In the 1960s, she met and married Malcom Clarke, a lawyer from Abergavenny, and they had two sons.
+In the 1960s, she met and married Malcom Clarke from Abergavenny (1943-2024), a Professor of Law at Cambridge University, and they had two sons.
 Clarke's father-in-law, Kenneth Clarke, was a navigator in RAF Bomber Command who participated in the bombing of Dresden while her mother, Anka Nathanová, was sheltering with other prisoners.
 As of 2017, Clarke resides in Cambridge.

 Awards and honors

-Clarke was one of four Holocaust survivors awarded the British Empire Medal in 2019 for their efforts to share testimonials of their experiences for future generations.
+In 2015, De Montfort University awarded Clarke an honorary doctorate in law for her work in Holocaust education.
+Clarke was one of four Holocaust survivors awarded the British Empire Medal in the 2019 New Year Honours "For services to Holocaust education" in their efforts to share testimonials of their experiences for future generations.
+In 2023, Clarke was awarded the Freedom of the County Borough of Blaenau Gwent in Wales.